 Other markings you’ll need to include on your containers are operational markings.

-These are compulsory to include and are designed to show parties in your supply chain certain warnings about the weight of the container, if overhead electrical danger exists and if your container is higher than 2.6 metres.
+These are compulsory to include and are designed to show parties in your supply chain certain warnings about the weight of the container, if overhead electrical danger exists and if your container is higher than 2.6 meters.

 If you have any further queries about what any markings on a shipping container mean, please don’t hesitate to contact our expert freight specialists at International Cargo Express.